trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 {% endcallout %}

-## Step Macros

-Trailblazer provides predefined steps to for all kinds of business logic.

-* [Contract](contract.html) implements contracts, validation and persisting verified data using the model layer.

 ## Result Object

 Calling an operation returns a `Result` object.
 Sometimes we also called it a *context object* as it's available throughout the call.
 It is passed from step to step, and the steps can read and write to it.